starnowski/posmulten-hibernate/README.md

 The configuration also requires setting the user to which Posmulten will generate constraints that provide the expected isolation level.
 This should be the same user used by the application for normal [communication](#client-communication-with-database) with the database

 **Grantee and schema creation user can be the same (database owner).
-There might be a little bit harder with setting data for tests.**
+There might be a little harder with setting data for tests.**

 #### Java model